mttcrn/polimi-CSE-notes/Machine Learning.md

 L_{LOO} = {1 \over N} \sum_{n=1}^N (t_n - y_{\mathcal{D}\backslash\{n\}}(x_n))^2
 $$

-LOO is almost unbiased and slightly pessimistic.
+LOO is **almost unbiased** and slightly pessimistic.
-However, it has an high computational costs, which make its application infeasible for large dataset.
+However, it has an **high computational costs**, which make its application infeasible for large dataset.
 ##### k-fold Cross Validation
 Randomly divide the training data into $k$ equal parts $\mathcal{D}_1, .., \mathcal{D}_k$ (folds).
 For each $i$, we learn the model using datapoints except $\mathcal{D}_i$ then its performance is estimated using $\mathcal{D}_i$ as validation set.